How to Decide Between Renting vs Buying

-How’s the Housing Market?
+Consider the Housing Market

 The current state of the housing market is also something to keep in mind when deciding whether to buy or rent.
 If prices are rising quickly, it may be a good time to buy so that you can lock in a low purchase price.
 However, if prices are stagnant or falling, it may be better to wait until they start rising again before buying.

-For example, if there’s a large inventory of homes on the market, for example, it could translate into either lower home prices or more negotiating power for buyers.
+For example, if there’s a large inventory of homes on the market, it could translate into either lower home prices or more negotiating power for buyers.
 If there’s a low inventory, prices could be high, and negotiating power lessened; this could tip the scale in favor of renting.

 In some cities and states, typically where the housing market is less competitive, it’s actually cheaper to buy a starter home than it is to rent.
 If this is the situation you find yourself in, then your biggest obstacle to buying a home will likely be saving for the downpayment.

 In other cities and states, the opposite is true.
 Austin, TX, New York City, and San Diego are all examples of housing markets where it’s significantly cheaper to rent than it is to buy.

-It can be scary to jump into the deep end of home ownership, but it can also feel counterproductive to continue to rent a home.
-Carefully weigh all of these factors before making what is typically one of the biggest life decisions; if logic guides your decision more than emotion does, you’ll be in the position to make the choice that’s best for you.
+It can be scary to jump into the deep end of home ownership.
+But it can also feel counterproductive to continue to rent a home.
+Carefully weigh all these factors before making what is typically one of the biggest life decisions.
+If logic guides your decision more than emotion does, you’ll be in the position to make the choice that’s best for you.

 Do you need to sell your home before buying or renting your next one?
 While this adds another layer on top of the situation, you can still execute each step without an issue.
 Contact Brotherly Love Real Estate if you need to sell your house without a realtor.
 Our goal is to support you throughout your real estate journey in any way that we can.